 Each modality differs by offering a distinct technique to achieve a specific outcome.

 Tell me a little bit about the different approaches…

 Deep tissue massage uses most of the techniques in Swedish massage, but it addresses constrictions and dysfunctions that lay deeper in the muscles.
 The practitioner uses elbows, fists, knuckles and finger pressure to seek out trigger points, break down adhesion, and help relieve the roots of the pain.
 This is similar to neuromuscular massage.

 Is deep tissue massage painful?

 Deep tissue massage might feel concentrated at times but overall, it should feel good.
 A treatment starts with gentle Swedish strokes to warm up and soften the muscles, preparing them for more, penetrating work.
 The technique is slower than Swedish massage and should encompass awareness of the client’s sensitivity to increased pressure.
 In some cases, ice may be recommended after a treatment to help facilitate healing and prevent swelling.

 What is a medical massage?

 Medical massage is designed to restore damaged tissue.
-It addresses a range of specific medical problems including sciatica, carpal tunnel, TMJ, tendonitis, tennis elbow, migraine headaches, bone healing, stiff neck, hypertension, scar tissue etc….
-The protocol usually involves a variety of techniques, as well as ice and /or heat treatments, vibration, exercises and stretching.
+It addresses a range of specific medical problems including sciatica, scoliosis, carpal tunnel, TMJ, tendonitis, tennis elbow, migraine headaches, bone healing, stiff neck, hypertension, scar tissue etc.….
+The protocol usually involves a variety of techniques, and may include ice and /or heat treatments, vibration, exercises and stretching.
 Medical massage often requires more frequent sessions, but the sessions are shorter, lasting between 15-45 minutes.

 Can massage help me even if I have a broken arm in a cast?